DioxusLabs/dioxus/packages/core/README.md

 loop {
     select! {
-        evt = real_dom.event() => vdom.handle_event(evt),
+        evt = real_dom.event() => vdom.handle_event("onclick", evt, ElementId(0), true),
         _ = vdom.wait_for_work() => {}
     }
     vdom.render(&mut real_dom)
 }

 # fn app() -> Element { None }
-# struct SomeRenderer; impl SomeRenderer { fn new() -> SomeRenderer { SomeRenderer; } async fn event() -> () { unimplemented!() } }
+# struct SomeRenderer; impl SomeRenderer { fn new() -> SomeRenderer { SomeRenderer; } async fn event() -> std::rc::Rc<dyn Any> { unimplemented!() } }
 ```

 ## Features

-A virtualdom is an efficient and flexible tree datastructure that allows you to manage state for a graphical user interface.
+A virtualdom is an efficient and flexible tree data structure that allows you to manage state for a graphical user interface.
 The Dioxus VirtualDom is perhaps the most fully-featured virtualdom implementation in Rust and powers renderers running across Web, Desktop, Mobile, SSR, TUI, LiveView, and more.
 When you use the Dioxus VirtualDom, you immediately enable users of your renderer to leverage the wide ecosystem of Dioxus components, hooks, and associated tooling.

 Some features of `dioxus-core` include: